nt246/NTRES6940-data-science/assignments/assignment_4.md

 Instructions: Please read through this before you begin
 =======================================================

-This homework is due by **4pm on Monday 9/24/18**.
+This homework is due by **10pm on Wednesday 04/22/20**.
 Please **rename your knitted html file** in the format of "Homework4\_YourName.html" and upload it through Blackboard.

 In this homework, you will explore a dataset with details about passengers on the Titanic.
 First, **answer the questions below and use figures or tables to support your answer**.
 Then, **explore the dataset on your own** using the skills that you have learned in this class so far.